umbraco/UmbracoDocs/10/umbraco-cms/reference/configuration/installdefaultdatasettings.md

 When working in a team and using Umbraco Deploy for schema updates, consider the colleague's local project setup.
 The default data may not always be useful.

-For example, if different languages are set up in Umbraco, it's better not to recreate the default language (en-US).
+For example, if different languages are set up in Umbraco, it's better not to recreate them from the default language (en-US).
 In other situations, certain Umbraco default Data, Member and Media Types may not be required.

 The following example configuration shows how this default data installation can be customized: